 For one thing, quality of life is affected.
-As teeth are lost, it becomes more difficult, over time, to eat and chew food.
+As teeth are lost, it becomes more difficult over time to eat and chew food.
 The jaw bone can diminish with disuse.
-Believe it or not; 29% of denture wearers eat only soft or mashed foods and 50% avoid many foods altogether.
-Replacing teeth as soon as they are lost keeps the mouth in its optimal function so y Through an extensive commitment to continuing education, Dr. Brian Raskin is able to replace missing teeth and restore debilitated mouths with the use of dental implants.
+Believe it or not, 29% of denture wearers eat only soft or mashed foods and 50% avoid many foods altogether.
+Replacing teeth as soon as they are lost keeps the mouth in its optimal function so you don't have to avoid your favorite foods.
+Through an extensive commitment to continuing education, Dr. Brian Raskin is able to replace missing teeth and restore debilitated mouths with the use of dental implants.
 At Advanced DDS, you don't have to go to a different specialist for treatment.
 Both phases of implant dentistry are done under one roof: implant surgery and tooth replacement.
 Dr. Raskin's goal is to improve not only your smile but your quality of life.
 He wants you to bite, chew and smile with the same confidence you had with your own natural teeth.
 Let our highly experienced team help you restore your smile to its youthful appearance and function.

 Something to think about: 29% of people who wear dentures eat only soft or mashed food, 50% avoid many foods and 17% claim they eat more efficiently without their teeth.
 By replacing these missing teeth now you can avoid being one of these statistics.